qmk/qmk_firmware/layouts/community/ergodox/qwerty_code_friendly/readme.md

   (0..7) are used for custom-keys
 - `CFQ_USE_MOMENTARY_LAYER_KEYS`
   is used to prevent layer keys from toggling when tapped.
+- `CFQ_USE_SHIFT_QUOTES`
+  an optional handy shortcut for writing quotes that inserts the cursor between the quotation marks.

+  Holding LShift, then RShift types: "" (then presses left).

+  Holding RShift, then LShift types: '' (then presses left).

 - `CFQ_WORD_[A-Z]`
   defines can bind a key to an entire user defined word.